 When $F$ is archimedean, R. Langlands (\cite{L89}) establishes the local Langlands conjecture for all reductive algebraic groups over $F$ by classifying the set $\Pi_F(G)$ by means of the local $L$-parameters in $\Phi_F(G)$ and their associated arithmetic data.
 It remains a difficult problem in general when $F$ is non-archimedean.

 The local Langlands conjecture for the general linear groups over a non-archimedean lcoal field $F$ is a theorem proved by M. Harris and R. Taylor (\cite{HT01}), of G. Henniart (\cite{Hn00}) and also of P. Scholze (\cite{Sch13}).
 For symplectic groups and $F$-quasisplit special orthogonal groups, it can be deduced from the endoscopic classification of J. Arthur in \cite{Ar13}.
-The method of \cite{Ar13} has been extended to $F$-quasisplit unitary groups by C. P. Mok (\cite{Mok15}), and by T. Kaletha, A. Minguez, S. W. Shin and P.-J. White for pure inner forms of unitary groups (\cite{KMSW14}).
+The method of \cite{Ar13} has been extended to $F$-quasisplit unitary groups by C. P. Mok (\cite{Mok15}), and by T. Kaletha, A. Minguez, S. W. Shin, and P.-J. White for pure inner forms of unitary groups (\cite{KMSW14}).
 It is extended to metaplectic groups by using local theta correspondence by H. Atobe and W. T. Gan (\cite{AG17a}).
-Of course, all those are based on the local Langlands conjecture for general linear groups.
 The recent work of L. Fargues and P. Scholze (\cite{FS21}) makes an important progress on the local Langlands conjecture for general reductive algebraic groups over $p$-adic local fields.
 However, there are many issues that remain to be resolved.
-We refer to a recent paper of M. Harris (\cite{Hm22}) and T. Kaletha (\cite{K22}) for a detailed explanation of the state of art about the local Langlands conjecture.
+We refer to a recent paper by M. Harris (\cite{Hm22}) and T. Kaletha (\cite{K23}) for a detailed explanation of the state of the art about the local Langlands conjecture.